 The Tenancy Agreement

-The tenancy agreement is the contract between us (Chew Property Services) and you.
+The tenancy agreement is the contract between us (Davinard Limited) and you.
 It lets you live in one of our properties providing you pay your rent and follow the rules.
 It also explains the legal terms and conditions of your tenancy.
 Our agreements are based on UK Government examples.
 You can find out more about your legal rights and responsibilities on the UK Government Private Renting website.

 When you move in there are a number of things to be done.
 This is normal and ensures that we are both aware of our legal duties and responsibilities.